Your ADHD Life

 My spiritual connection takes me to something that lies beyond knowledge.
 For me, that realm is rich, full, and resplendent.
 I spend a good deal of time in that realm, wondering, seeking, and hoping.

 In my spiritual practice, I connect with what I cannot see, cannot prove, cannot replicate, and cannot pin down.
 I do this in many ways.
 For example, I pray, I talk to God.
 Skeptics tell me that God is my imaginary friend.
-Be that as it may, I feel God’s presence when I pray, and even though He (or She) does not reply in words – I do not have auditory hallucinations — God does reply.
+Be that as it may, I feel God’s presence when I pray, and even though He (or She) does not reply in words – I do not hear any auditory response — God does reply.

 How?
 By leading my mind in a certain direction, by putting words to my imaginings and imagination, sometimes even by sending me a sign.
 For example, I came out of a building recently feeling upset about a problem I was facing.
 I asked God to send a sign that the problem would be taken care of.
 I looked up and saw a squirrel, at the tippy-top of a tree, looking down at me.
 He seemed to tell me not to worry.
 It would all work out.
 And it did.